celestiaorg/docs/nodes/arabica-devnet.md

 ![arabica-devnet](/img/arabica-devnet.png)

-Arabica devnet is a new testnet from Celestia Labs that is focused exclusively on providing developers with enhanced performance and the latest upgrades for testing their rollups and applications.
+Arabica devnet is a testnet from Celestia Labs that is focused exclusively on providing developers with enhanced performance and the latest upgrades for testing their rollups and applications.